jin-r07/page-transition/README.md

 ## Getting Started
 Simply clone the repo using below steps:
-- Above the list of files, click  Code.
 - Copy the URL for the repository.
 Under "HTTPS".
 - Open Git Bash or any terminal.
 - Change the current working directory to the location where you want the cloned directory.